The current state of e-invoicing in Spain

-Spain has introduced obligatory e-Invoicing to public administrations already in 2015.
-This was done to promote the spread and distribution of e-Invoicing, and to improve the exchange of invoices between government institutions and companies.
+Spain has introduced obligatory e-invoicing to public administrations already in 2015 (with FacturaE the required format).
+This was done to promote the spread and distribution of e-invoicing, and to improve the exchange of invoices between government institutions and companies.

 Invoices need to be transmitted in a specific format using an electronic signature.
 The transmission is done using a platform called FACe (“Punto General de Entrada de Facturas Electrónicas” which translates to “General Entrance for Electronic Invoices”).
 In 2018, following legislation 9/2017, which also implements the EU regulations 2014/23/EU and 2014/24/EU, the platform was extended for B2B invoicing under the name FACeB2B.
 Companies who are working for the administration on behalf of other firms and who issue invoices over 5,000 € are already obligated to use the platform.
 Other Spanish companies have the possibility to use FACeB2B voluntarily.
 This is meant to provide increased security and traceability of electronic invoices.

 What does a Spanish e-Invoice look like?

 The format that is used is FacturaE – an XML-based invoice format.
 Resources on the format, e.g. sample invoices, are provided by the Spanish Administration.
 The following image shows an extract from a FacturaE-Invoice.

 An invoice is only valid if it complies with the FacturaE requirements and if it contains all mandatory information.
 The following data fields are of specific importance: corporate name, tax identification number and summonable address.
 A description of the fields and which data is needed, can be found in the following document.

 For the visualisation and validation of an invoice, the Spanish Government has provided useful online tools, which help support companies with the implementation.

 Through the integration with their ERP system, companies are able to automate receiving and distributing invoices with FACeB2B.